lorn-jaeger/GEE-Wildfire-Data/README.md

 # Todo List

-- catch timeout when downloading data
+- Catch timeout when downloading data.

-- tie to Jesse's google drive, might be weird because its a shared folder.
+- Tie to Jesse's google drive, might be weird because its a shared folder.
 Multiple writing.

 ## Project Summary
 Earth-Engine-Wildfire-Data is a Python command-line utility and library for extracting and